Cauliflower Riced or Mashed – Great Alternative to High Carb Potatoes

 Once water is boiling add the lid, leaving a gap for the steam to escape and steam for 10-15 minutes or until the cauliflower is tender but not overdone.

 Remove from the stove and drain all the water from the pan.
-Grab your mixing bowl.
+Be careful, the water will be boiling hot.
+Grab your mixing bowl and a masher.

 Add the drained cauliflower to the mixing bowl, put in the butter, salt and pepper or other spices and ingredients you want to use.
 The sky is the limit here and you can flavor or spice your cauliflower however you want.
 I prefer it easy and tasty this way.